benjaminshoemaker/clear_out_identifier/README.md

   - The CLI resolves relative paths from the monorepo root.
 Use absolute paths if your data lives elsewhere.
 - Missing images:
   - The CLI synthesizes deterministic buffers if a file is missing, so the pipeline still runs.
+- OpenAI errors when using `scripts/vlm_cli.mjs`:
+  - Ensure `OPENAI_API_KEY` is set (via `.env.local` or environment).
+  - If you see parameter errors, update to the latest CLI version and verify your SDK version.
+The script targets the Responses API with `input_text`/`input_image` parts and top‑level `text.format` for JSON Schema.

 ## Extending Beyond the Baseline (Optional)